 According to the National Safety Council (NSC), almost 9% percent of working adults have a substance use disorder (SUD).
 Industries with high rates of addiction include construction and food service.

-Employee substance abuse accounts for people missing two more weeks of work than their peers and can lead to errors in performance, affecting the company’s success.
+Employee substance use disorder accounts for people missing two more weeks of work than their peers and can lead to errors in performance, affecting the company’s success.

-Common drugs of abuse among workers include both legal and illicit drugs, such as:
+Commonly misused drugs among workers include both legal and illicit drugs, such as:

 - marijuana